Twingate/github-action/README.md

 A GitHub action for connecting to Twingate

 # Purpose
-This action is used to connect you Github workflows to Twingate.
-One use case for this is to enable running GitHub workflows on public runners while having IP restrictions enabled(your Twingate service must be routing `github.com`)
+This action is used to connect your Github workflows to Twingate.
+One use case for this is to enable running GitHub workflows on public runners while having IP restrictions enabled (your Twingate service must be routing `github.com`).

 # Usage
 ```yaml